procf/RhINNs/MFNN/Readme.md

 ## Hardware/OS tested
 The program was tested on an MBP M1 Max (64 GB RAM) running macOS Sonoma v14.2.1.

+## The recommended way
+To kick off this work, I started from the simplest case, i.e., the steady shear rheometry.
+The same starting point is suggested, followed by stress growth, oscillatory, and finally the SAOS case.
+Feel free to reach out to me at saadat.m@northeastern.edu if you had any questions or thoughts.

 ## Background